Get ready to be part of Bishop Nation!

 Welcome to WesWay Orientation at North Carolina Wesleyan University—the gateway to your college journey!
 Our dynamic, student-focused program is designed to empower new Bishops with essential resources, hands-on experiences, and personalized support.
 From interactive sessions and campus tours to networking opportunities with faculty and peers, WesWay Student Orientation ensures you start strong and stay connected.
 Get ready to embrace the Wesleyan way of life and unlock your full potential!

 Learn more about WesWay Orientation and register today to make the transition to college easy and learn the Wesleyan way of life.
+For students enrolling in Fall 2026, WesWay is a three-part orientation experience designed to welcome and prepare students and families:

 Our next scheduled events are: